Jain schools and branches: Śvetāmbara

-Terapanth is another reformist religious sect under Svetambara Jainism.
+Terapanth is another reformist religious sect under Śvetāmbara Jainism.
 It was founded by Acharya Bhikshu, also known as Swami Bhikanji Maharaj.
 Swami Bhikanji was formerly a Sthanakvasi saint and had initiation by Acharya Raghunatha.
 But he had differences with his Guru on several aspects of religious practices of Sthanakvasi ascetics.
 Hence he left the Sthanakvasi sect with the motto of correcting practise of Jain monks, eventually on 28 June 1760 at Kelwa, a small town in Udaipur district of Rajasthan state, Terapanth was founded by him.
 This sect is also non-idolatrous.
-As Acharya Bhikanaji laid stress on the thirteen religious principles, namely, five Mahavratas (great vows), five samitis (regulations) and three Guptis (controls or restraints), his sub-sect was known as the Tera-pantha (path of thirteen).
-In this connection, two other interpretations have been given for the use of the term Terapantha for the sub-sect.
-According to one account, it is mentioned that as there were only thirteen monks and thirteen laymen in the pantha when it was founded.
-Other account says, Tera derived from Tera which literally means "yours".
-Terapanth is organised under the direction of one Acharya.
-Terapanth had a succession of only eleven Acharyas from the founder Acharya Bhikanaji as the First Acharya to the present.
-Further, the Terapanth regularly observes a festival known as Maryada Mahotasava.
-This distinctive festival is celebrated every year on the seventh day of the bright half of the month of Magha.
-At present Mahasharman is the eleventh Acharya of Terapanth.

-About the 18th century, the Śvētāmbara and Digambara traditions saw an emergence of separate Terapanthi movements. Śvētāmbara Terapanth was started by Acharya Bhikshu in 18th century.
-In Terapanth there is only one Acharya, which is a unique feature of it.
+About the 18th century, the Śvetāmbara and Digambara traditions saw an emergence of separate Terapanthi movements. Śvetāmbara Terapanth was started by Acharya Bhikshu in 18th century.